ABConvert/abconvert-interview-project-2/README.md

 Please build an easy-to-use feature that you can:

-- Input your test information and start an A/B test
+- Input your test information and start an A/B test (for the webpage provided, you will be able to test any version of it, including price, title, description, and feature.)
 - Monitor A/B testing results

 There must be randomization logic and event tracking for a standard A/B testing practice.

 There will be two tracks for this interview: